-NOTE 2: The location validity information is used to aid the UE where to search for the SNPNs in the Credentials Holder controlled prioritized list of SNPNs and GINs and is not used for any area restriction enforcement.
+The UE may use the location assistance information to determine where to search for the SNPNs in the Credentials Holder controlled prioritized list of SNPNs and GINs for accessing Localized Services, i.e., the location assistance information is not used for any area restriction enforcement.

-For an SNPN-enabled UE with SNPN subscription, the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs may be updated by the Credentials Holder using the Steering of Roaming (SoR) procedure as defined in Annex C of TS 23.122 [17].
-Updating Credentials Holder controlled prioritized lists of preferred SNPNs and GINs via the Steering of Roaming (SoR) procedure is not applicable for Credentials Holder with AAA Server.
+For an SNPN-enabled UE with SNPN subscription, the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs, or Credentials Holder controlled prioritized lists of preferred SNPNs and GINs for accessing Localized Services may be updated by the Credentials Holder using the Steering of Roaming (SoR) procedure as defined in Annex C of TS 23.122 [17].
+Updating Credentials Holder controlled prioritized lists of preferred SNPNs and GINs, or Credentials Holder controlled prioritized lists of preferred SNPNs and GINs for accessing Localized Services via the Steering of Roaming (SoR) procedure is not applicable for Credentials Holder with AAA Server.

-Editor's note: Whether the Credentials Holder controlled prioritized lists of preferred SNPNs/GINs can be extended or if a new list type is defined to provide entries with validity information to the UE and if any capability indications are needed for UEs that support those validity conditions is FFS and to be determined by CT WG1.

 A subscription of an SNPN is either:

 - identified by a SUPI containing a network-specific identifier that takes the form of a Network Access Identifier (NAI) using the NAI RFC 7542 [20] based user identification as defined in clause 28.7.2 of TS 23.003 [19].
 The realm part of the NAI may include the NID of the SNPN; or